Long-time behavior of a nonlocal Cahn-Hilliard equation with nonlocal dynamic boundary condition and singular potentials: Main Results

 \textbf{A sketch of the proof for Proposition \ref{well-posedness}.} We first focus on the existence of global weak solutions.
 When $L\in(0,+\infty)$, we consider the following approximating problem with the singular potentials $\beta$, $\beta_\Gamma$ replaced by their Yosida approximations $\beta_\varepsilon$, $\beta_{\Gamma,\varepsilon}$:

 where $\varepsilon\in(0,\varepsilon^\ast)$, and

 Then problem \eqref{appro-model} can be solved by a suitable Faedo--Galerkin scheme.
-After deriving \emph{a priori} estimates that are uniform with respect to $\varepsilon\in(0,\varepsilon^\ast)$, we can conclude the existence of a global weak solution to problem \eqref{model} with $L\in(0,+\infty)$ by passing to the limit $\varepsilon \to 0$ with the aid of the compactness argument.
+After deriving \emph{a priori} estimates that are uniform with respect to $\varepsilon\in(0,\varepsilon^\ast)$, we can conclude the existence of a global weak solution to problem \eqref{model} with $L\in(0,+\infty)$ by passing to the limit $\varepsilon \to 0$ with the aid of compactness arguments.
 When $L=0$, the existence of weak solutions can be obtained by studying the asymptotic limit as $L\to0$.
-Finally, the continuous dependence estimate can be derived by the standard energy method.
-Further details can be found in \cite{LvWu-4}. $\square$
+Finally, the continuous dependence estimate \eqref{contiesti} can be derived by the standard energy method.
+For further details, see \cite{LvWu-4}. $\square$